-Before getting into the mechanics of the script, it is important to fully understand how the guide defines solar access and its calculation.
+Before getting into the mechanics of the script, it is crucial to fully understand how the guide defines solar access and its calculation.
 The ADG states that:

 Solar access is defined as ‘the ability of a building to receive direct sunlight without the obstruction from other buildings or impediments, not including trees.
 Sunlight is direct beam radiation from the sun’ (p.78).
 Essentially what this is asking is, can the living room and private open space ‘see’ the sun for a minimum of 2hrs (or 3hr) between 9am and 3pm on 21 June.

 Most of the environmental analysis software available to architects doesn’t satisfy the ADG solar access requirement.
 For example, Autodesk’s Insight 360 uses the A360 rendering engine and is an illuminance based analysis, which means that it is looking for a minimum lux level to determine if the space is complying.
-This is actually a daylight autonomy analysis and is quite different to what the ADG is asking for.
-For example, how does one determine what the threshold lux level is to determine if it complies – is it 200 Lux, 300 Lux, or some other Lux value?
-Sefaira’s SEPP65 daylight compliance tool also works in a similar way.
-To be true to the ADG we actually need to calculate vectors to satisfy the ‘direct beam of radiation from the sun’.
-While it is possible to generate views from the sun in say SketchUp to visually verify if a direct beam is possible, it is not easy nor accurate to aggregating the results.
-A better method is to use vectors from the sun and evaluate the results mathematically.
-This is why it is best to adopt Grasshopper and Ladybug.
-Vectors are produced from the position of the sun and a simple true/false value is returned representing if the sun is visible, that is, a direct beam of radiation from the sun is possible.
+This method is a daylight autonomy analysis and is quite different from what the ADG is asking.
+For example, how does one determine what the threshold lux level is to decide whether it complies – is it 200 Lux, 300 Lux, or some other Lux value?
+Sefaira’s SEPP65 daylight compliance tool also works similarly.
+To be true to the ADG, we need to calculate vectors to satisfy the ‘direct beam of radiation from the sun’.
+While it is possible to generate views from the sun, in say SketchUp, to verify if a direct beam is possible visually, it is not easy nor accurate to aggregating the results.
+A better method is to use vectors from the sun and evaluate the results mathematically, which is why it is best to adopt Grasshopper and Ladybug.
+Vectors are produced from the position of the sun, and a simple true/false value is returned representing if the sun is visible, that is, a direct beam of radiation from the sun is possible.

 Ladybug’s ‘sunPath’ component takes an analysis period and a time step to produce a series of vectors.
 If we are analysing from 9am to 3pm on 21 June, there is a maximum of 6hrs of solar access possible.
 Furthermore, if we have a time step of 4 per hr (equal to 15mins per analysis), the component would generate 24 vectors in total (6hrs * 4 vectors/hr).
-This would correspond to rays of the sun at 9am, 9:15am, 9:30am, etc. However, the problem is that the final vector is 2:45pm.
-The vectors actually represent a moment in time.
+This list would correspond to rays of the sun at 9am, 9:15am, 9:30am, etc. However, the problem is that the final vector is 2:45pm.
+The vectors represent a moment in time.
 Just because the sun is visible at 2:45pm doesn’t mean that it will still be visible at 3pm.
-We therefore need to add an additional vector at the end of the analysis period, 3pm, to make sure that the sun is there for the entire 15min period.
-Rather than having 24 vectors, we actually need 25 vectors.
-Of course, we could perform the analysis on a minute-by-minute basis but this would equate to 6hrs * 60 vectors/hr + 1 final vector = 361 vectors.
-This would significantly increase the computational processing and most likely won’t affect compliance by any significant margin.
+We, therefore, need to add a vector to the end of the analysis period, 3pm, to make sure that the sun is there for the entire 15min period.
+Rather than having 24 vectors, we need 25 vectors.
+Of course, we could perform the analysis on a minute-by-minute basis, but this would equate to 6hrs * 60 vectors/hr + 1 final vector = 361 vectors.
+This expanded list would significantly increase the computational processing and most likely won’t affect compliance by any significant margin.

 In addition to the extra vector, we also need to ensure that the 15mins is continuous.
-If a sun is visible at 9am but it isn’t there at 9:15am, 15mins has not been achieved.
-Therefore we cannot simply use Ladybug’s ‘sunlightHoursAnalysis’ result to determine total hour compliance as this simply aggregates the results.
-We actually need to use the ‘sunIsVisible’ output and filter out those ‘complying’ results which do not have a minimum of 2 consecutive vectors, representing 15min continuous minutes.
+If the sun is visible at 9am, but it isn’t there at 9:15am, 15mins has not been achieved.
+Therefore we cannot merely use Ladybug’s ‘sunlightHoursAnalysis’ result to determine total hour compliance as this aggregates the results.
+We need to use the ‘sunIsVisible’ output and filter out those ‘complying’ results which do not have a minimum of 2 consecutive vectors, representing 15min continuous minutes.

 Once the correct vector calculations have been performed, the next step is to aggregate the results to ensure that the minimum area threshold of 1m2 is achieved.
 Each face of the resultant mesh needs to be evaluated and filtered into two lists: complying meshes and non-complying meshes.
 From the complying mesh, we need to perform a disjoint function to obtain each congruent mesh.
 For example, if we have two ‘patches’ of direct sun in one apartment, and one of those patches is less than 1m2, it cannot be counted towards the total compliance area.

-In order to run the analysis we first need to model the building and its context.
+To run the analysis, we first need to model the building and its context.
 Since we are only doing a preliminary analysis, the model can be simple massing with little or no articulation.
 The massing can be modelled in either Revit or Rhino.
 If you have Revit geometry:

 - Select the massing to be exported and go File > export > CAD formats > *dwg.
 Hit the ellipsis under setup.

 - Under the solids tab, ensure it is set to ‘ACIS solids’.
-This will allow Rhino to import breps opposed to a mesh.
+This setting will allow Rhino to import breps as opposed to a mesh.

 - Import *dwg file into Rhino.
 The objects will come in as blocks.
 Explode the blocks and merge all breps into a single layer.

-If you have Rhino geometry you can use either surfaces or breps.
-If the analysis geometry are surfaces, it will be processed as-is.
-It is your responsibility to ensure there are no co-planar surfaces or junk geometry which will skew the compliance results.
-If the analysis geometry are breps, they will be joined into a solid union, and the ‘roof’ and ‘floors’ of the massing will be removed.
-This provides more accurate façade compliance calculations.
+If you have Rhino geometry, you can use either surfaces or breps.
+If the analysis geometries are surfaces, it will be processed as-is.
+It is your responsibility to ensure there are no co-planar surfaces or junk geometry, which will skew the compliance results.
+If the analysis geometries are breps, they will be joined into a solid union, and the ‘roof’ and ‘floors’ of the massing will be removed.
+This process provides more accurate façade compliance calculations.

-The buildings does not need to been to be geo-referenced, however it does need to be orientated correctly relative to North.
-You should check with the planning authority which North is to be used for the SEPP65 calculations as there are several ‘Norths’ including: True North, Magnetic North, and the Map Grid of Australia 1994 (MGA94).
-Generally, MGA94 should be used if the development is in the City of Sydney.
+The buildings do not need to be geo-referenced; however, it does need to be orientated correctly relative to North.
+You should check with the planning authority which North is to be used for the SEPP65 calculations as there are several ‘Norths’ including True North, Magnetic North, and the Map Grid of Australia 1994 (MGA94).
+Generally, True North should be used if the development is in the City of Sydney.

-The Grasshopper script is broken into three main sections: On the left are the input parameters; In the middle is a cluster which is doing all the heavy lifting; and finally, on the right we have the outputs broken down into geometry, metrics, graphics and additional info.
-The following requires the Elefront, Ladybug and GH Python plug-ins to be installed in order to work correctly.
+The Grasshopper script is broken into three main sections: On the left are the input parameters; In the middle is a cluster which is doing all the heavy lifting; and finally, on the right, we have the outputs broken down into geometry, metrics, graphics and additional info.
+The following requires the Elefront, Ladybug and GH Python plug-ins to be installed to work correctly.

 Grasshopper solar access script

 The script reads an *epw weather file for a specific location.
-In the example above it is using weather station #947670 which is at the airport in Sydney, Australia.
-The weather files are can be downloaded from the US Department of Energy website.
+In the example above, it is using weather station #947670, which is at the airport in Sydney, Australia.
+The weather files can be downloaded from the US Department of Energy website.
 However, the script is configured to take you to Ladybug’s epw map where you can copy the URL of your desired location and paste it into the Grasshopper script.